metrorailings/OwlBlog/content/posts/week-2-insights.md

 Austin Ekeler a world-class talent.

 Herbert with an impressive pass against a tight cover-three zone for the touchdown.

+Chargers defense have a beat on this Chiefs offense, even sniffing out screens before they get a chance to develop.

+Herbert playing intelligently on two plays, throwing away the ball as the play fails to develop.